BBC Television Shakespeare: Behind the scenes

 The inaugural episode of the entire series was originally set to be a production of Much Ado About Nothing, directed by Donald McWhinnie, and starring Penelope Keith and Michael York.
-The episode was shot (for £250,000), edited and even publicly announced as the opening of the series, before it was suddenly pulled from the schedule and replaced with Romeo & Juliet, originally intended as the second episode.
-No reasons were given by the BBC for this decision, although initial newspaper reports suggested that the episode had not been abandoned, but postponed for reshoots, due to an unspecified actor's "very heavy accent," and concerns that US audiences would not be able to understand the dialogue.
-However, no reshoots materialised, and the press began to speculate that the show had been cancelled entirely, and would be replaced at a later date by a new adaptation, which was, in fact, what happened.
-The press also pointed out that the fact that the production was never shown in Britain undermined the suggestion that the cause of the abandonment was to do with accents.
-Indeed, there is evidence to suggest that BBC management simply regarded the production as a failure.
+The episode was shot (for £250,000), edited and publicly announced as the opening of the series, before it was pulled from the schedule and replaced with Romeo & Juliet, originally intended as the second episode.
+No reasons were given by the BBC for this decision.
+Initial newspaper reports suggested that the episode had been postponed for reshoots, due to an unspecified actor's "very heavy accent," and concerns that US audiences would not be able to understand the dialogue.
+However, no reshoots materialised, and internal evidence at the BBC suggests management simply regarded the production as a failure..

-During the reshoot for the seventh season, director Stuart Burge considered shooting the entire episode against a blank tapestry background, with no set whatsoever, but it was felt that audiences would not respond well to this, and the idea was scrapped.
-Ultimately the production used "stylized realism"; the environments are suggestive of their real life counterparts, the foregrounds are broadly realistic representations, but the backgrounds tended to be more artificial; "a representational context close to the actors, with a more stylized presentation of distance."
+The play was finally adapted in the final season.
+Director Stuart Burge considered shooting the entire episode against a blank tapestry background, with no set whatsoever, but it was felt that audiences would not respond well to this.
+Ultimately the production used "stylized realism"; the environments are suggestive of their real-life counterparts, the foregrounds are broadly realistic representations, but the backgrounds tended to be more artificial; "a representational context close to the actors, with a more stylized presentation of distance."
+Burge took his design inspiration from 16th and 17th century Sicily, so designer Jan Spoczynski could also incorporate Turkish and Moorish influences.
+The costumes were inspired by early Elizabethan designs, as there are specific references to the clothing styles and items in the text.
+Costume designer June Hudson used Elizabethan patterns held in the Victoria and Albert Museum.
+Hudson chose animals as the inspiration for the masks at the Act 1 party, to contrast with the human skulls later scene in Hero's crypt.

-Jan Spoczynski won Designer of the Year at the 1985 Royal Television Society Awards for his work on this episode.
+Burge cast Beatrice and Benedick younger than they were typically seen in British stage productions at the time.
+He felt the play should be about young love.
+Beatrice, in Burge's view, is "much the strongest character" in the play and should be "sexually attractive, tremendously independent".
+She stands out not because she is an older, unmarried lady but because her independence separates her from the traditional romantic desires of the men.
+Composer Simon Rogers based his music on 16th century Italian folk songs.

 The Prefaces to Shakespeare episode for Much Ado About Nothing was presented by Kenneth Haigh who had played Benedick in a 1976 Royal Exchange Theatre production directed by Braham Murray.
 The Shakespeare in Perspective episode was presented by actress Eleanor Bron.